rombrew/phobia/README.md

 synchronous motor (PMSM) controller for use in a variety of scopes like RC or electrotransport.

-There are several typical situations where PMC can be used.
+There are several typical situations which PMC is designed for.

-* Light electric transport as scooter or bicycle.
+* Light electric transport like scooter or bicycle.
 The use of current control is preferred.
 Start with discrete Hall sensors or use freewheeling.
 Control knobs are connected to analog inputs.
 * Aerial propeller drive for RC drones.
 The use of speed control is preferred.
   Start with forced control or HFI.
 Control through CAN network or RC servo pulse.